danielefdf/blip/README.md

 This tool allows you to interpret the data, given the reference CoBOL structure.

-### DRAFT: the tool is obviously meant to be used on mainframe, but the development took place mainly on windows.
+### DRAFT(1): the tool is obviously meant to be used on mainframe, but the development took place mainly on windows.
 Mainframe usage needs to be tested.
+### DRAFT(2): in order for it to be used on mainframe, it is necessary to swap pipe and exclamation point in the source code :-/ I will provide a dedicated source

 ## use of the tool

-For example, let's define the data and the reference CoBOL copy as follows.
+For example, let's define the data and the reference CoBOL copy as follows:

 - data